Calculating Customer Lifetime Value

 These are most likely to be new customers.
 So focus here could be to move them to the next purchase.
 Make these customers your future VIP’s.

-Customers that haven’t spent for a while and didn’t spend much anyway.
+Inactive customers, are customers that haven’t spent for a while and didn’t spend much anyway (below your average customer lifetime value).

 Usually these customer would be audience targeted for customer churn marketing.
 However, now we understand our customer lifetime value, and this group hasn’t really demonstrated much.